 AMER1011.
-'Born in the USA': U.S. youth cultures (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-'Baby boomers,' 'Hippies,' 'Yuppies,' and 'Gen Xers,' are labels assigned to various generations of American youth.
+Born in the USA: U.S. youth cultures (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
+Baby boomers, Beats, Hippies, Yuppies and Gen(eration) Xers are labels assigned to various generations of American youth.
 This first-year survey course explores the connection between historical change and adolescence/early adulthood in the United States during the second half of the 20th century.
 Throughout the term we will consider youth culture through the interdisciplinary mix of history, politics, literature, and popular culture.
-The course will offer students a chance to reflect on their own experiences as adolescents/young adults and focus on improving critical thinking, speaking and writing skills.
+From these diverse perspectives, we will discover how young people in America are defined and how they attempt to define themselves by their subcultures, fashion, leisure, music, use of the internet, slang, education, and other expressions of identity.
+While teaching about American youth cultures, the course will offer students a chance to reflect on their own experiences as adolescents/young adults and focus on improving critical thinking, speaking and writing skills.
 Assessment: 100% coursework.